-Operating revenues decreased \$109,231 in 2015 or approximately 0.3%.
+Operating revenues decreased \$1,247,581 in 2016 or approximately 4.0%.

-Operating expenses decreased \$359,771 in 2015, or approximately 1.3%.
+Operating expenses decreased \$1,422,252 in 2016, or approximately 5.1%.
 This decrease in expenses can be attributed in large part to falling power cost charges.
-The price of natural gas, the predominant fuel for our generation, has dropped so it stands to follow that our overall expenses will decrease as power supply is HMLP's largest category of costs.
+The price of natural gas, the predominant fuel for our generation, has dropped so it stands to follow that our overall expenses will decrease as power supply is HMLP's largest, 70%, category of costs.

-Over the past several years the Lighting Plant has experienced significant load growth in its system, even in a down economy.
-There are not any large development projects on the immediate horizon so we believe an increase in sales will be more weather dependent than based on appreciable new load.
-We expect the Hingham Shipyard project has largely finished building out commercial space.
-There is room and there were plans for additional residential housing, but it remains to be seen if that will come to fruition in the near future.
-We do not expect growth to continue at the same rate as it has in the past.
-The Lighting Plant system is well situated for growth as we continue to make capital improvements to our infrastructure.
+Over the past decade the Lighting Plant had experienced significant load growth in its system, even in a down economy.
+There were a few years when no larger projects came online, so any increase in sales were weather dependent vs. new load.
+The weather in 2016 was generally milder in both winter and summer which was reflected in basically flat sales.
+There was a heat spell in August which brought us close to our previous all-time peak load, but generally the year was milder.
+There are three apartment/condo complexes which are in various stages of development.
+When complete they will add approximately 500 residential units to HMLP's load.
+If the developers' consumption projections come to full fruition, however history shows they rarely do, these projects could possibly add about 3MW of load.
+The Lighting Plant distribution system is well situated for growth as we continue to make capital improvements to our infrastructure.
 The Lighting Plant has funded these capital infrastructure improvements from internal sources with no borrowing required.
 The Lighting Plant continues to improve its reliability by funding a maintenance and replacement program for the areas in the Town where it is required.

-The Hingham Municipal Lighting Plant experienced, on July 20, 2015, its annual peak usage at 51.7 MW.
-This represents an increase in peak load of 2.46% from 2014 and is approximately 9.5% less than our all-time peak which occurred in 2011.
-During 2015 the kilowatt-hour usage in the system was basically flat: a 1MW increase on a total load of 207.6k MW.
-The Lighting Plant estimates kilowatt-hour usage to be flat for 2016 as well.
+The Hingham Municipal Lighting Plant experienced, on August 22nd, 2016, its annual peak usage at 55.4 MW.
+This represents an increase in peak load of 12.34% from 2015 and is approximately 2% less than our all-time peak which occurred in 2011.
+During 2016 the kilowatt-hour usage in the system was basically flat with less than a 0.0018% increase on a total load of 208.7m kWh.
+The Lighting Plant estimates kilowatt-hour usage to be flat, weather dependent, for 2017 as well.

-The Lighting Plant has a 5% ownership interest in the Energy New England Company.
-This organization is the premier power supply and risk management organization in New England and its ownership is made up of several Massachusetts and one Connecticut municipal electric systems.
-This ownership and relationship gives the Lighting Plant an opportunity to bolster its power supply portfolio and strengthen its risk management area, by having professional power supply individuals assisting the system in its short and long term supply options.
+The Lighting Plant increased its ownership interest in the Energy New England Company to 10%.
+The increase became possible when the Connecticut municipal light plant who was an owner exercised its right to leave the company and HMLP bought a piece of their ownership position.
+ENE is the premier power supply and risk management organization in New England and its ownership is made up of several Massachusetts municipal light plants.
+This ownership and relationship gives the Lighting Plant an opportunity to bolster its power supply portfolio and strengthen its risk management area by having professional power supply individuals assisting the system in its short and long term supply options.
 The ownership also serves as an investment for the system in an organization that is growing its business.
 ENE has been instrumental in HMLP increasing its renewable energy portfolio and being able to secure purchase power contracts at very attractive rates.